Sheepodeepo/Sheepodeepo/README.md

 ## 👋 About Me
 I'm a recent college graduate looking for Software Engineering roles but also open to Electrical Engineering roles!
 I'm a developer focused on Backend development especially Springboot.
 However, I'm open to trying other fields such as Mobile Development with **Swift** and Systems Programming and Lower Level Languages with **C++/Rust**.

 I'm currently learning on more Cloud tools such as AWS with EC2, S3, etc to incorporate and utilize in production environment.
+I'm also exploring more in AI Space from basic ML algorithms to building AI Agents with the MCP Architecture.

 ### 💻 Main Tech Stack
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" width="25"/> **Java**